 Tips For Ensuring Health Insurance Coverage For Acupuncture

-At the end of your conversation, remember to ask the customer service representative for an ID number for the phone conversation that you're having, and keep that ID number saved somewhere.
+At the end of a conversation with your health insurance provider, remember to ask the customer service representative for an ID number for the phone conversation that you're having, and keep that ID number saved somewhere.
 In this way, if the claim is processed in a manner inconsistent with what you've been told, you can contact the insurance company and refer specifically to the conversation in which you were given different information.
-For the phone call ID you may be given a very long number or simply the representative's name and the current date, but either way it is worth saving until the claim has been processed in a manner consistent with your expectations.
+The phone call ID may be a very long number or simply the representative's name and the current date, but either way, it is worth saving until the claim has been processed in a manner consistent with your expectations.